chojust4/PokeNest/README.md

 ```
 git clone https://github.com/chojust4/PokeNest.git
 ```
-2. Create an application in discord developer portal
+2. Create an application in Discord developer portal
 > - add a bot to your application and add this bot to your server
 > - retrieve your bot access token
 > - specify your intents; by default this application needs all priviledged gateway intents available